Configuring a macOS application on CircleCI

 Before we get to setting up the macOS executor, we will need to setup our example application.

-- Run tests using XCode on the macOS VM whenever we push code.
+- Run tests using XCode on the macOS virtual machine whenever we push a change to the repository.

 - Create and upload the compiled application as an artifact after tests have run successfully.

 You can check out the example application’s repo on GitHub.

 Please note, if you would like to test running the code in the example configuration file (below) yourself, you should either fork, or duplicate the example application from GitHub.
 The example configuration file is not guaranteed to work on any/all Xcode projects.

 Example configuration file

 Our application does not make use of any external tools or dependencies, so we have a fairly simple